Learning from birth

 You should expect these rules about qualifications to be followed in your child’s centre-based care:

-- At least half of the educators in a service must have or must be actively working towards approved diploma-level qualifications or equivalent.
+- At least half of the educators in a service must have or be actively working towards approved diploma-level qualifications or equivalent.

 - Services with 60-80 children must employ a second early childhood teacher for a maximum of 3 hours per day.